DaddyWarbucks/static-google-map/README.md

 - `geodesic` - (optional) indicates that the requested path should be interpreted as a geodesic line that follows the curvature of the earth.
 When false, the path is rendered as a straight line in screen space.
 Defaults to false.

 - `points` - (required) Either an encoded polyline string or an array with two or more points.
-When passing a string polyline, be sure to include the `enc:` such as `{ points: 'points: 'enc:enrjF~blePve|Mwp`T' ' }`.
+When passing a string polyline, be sure to include the `enc:` such as `{ points: 'enc:yourEncodedPolyLine' }`.
 When using an array of points, the Google Static Maps API will connect the path along those points in the specified order.

 ### Path Groups